cladkins-dev/angular-wp-maps/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Docker Compose
+See docker-compose.yaml for example config.

 ## Troubleshooting Steps / Lessons Learned
     npm i -g @angular/cli@12